University of Chicago ROI Analysis

 ROI Analysis

-The debt-to-income ratio is favorable.
-With a median debt of $15,000 and one-year earnings of $77,119, the debt represents a small fraction of the annual income.
-The break-even timeline, or the time it takes for earnings to surpass the tuition cost, is less than one year.
+Given the earnings and debt figures, the debt-to-income ratio is favorable.
+The median debt of $15,000 is a small fraction of the one-year post-graduation earnings of $77,119.
+The break-even point, or the time it takes to earn back the cost of tuition, is less than one year.

 Generated from College Scorecard & IPEDS data